kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````
 The bulk of the to-do app does not care about deleted to-dos, so we use a clumsy name "items-raw" for the true list of items ever created, and save the name "items" for the ones actually used. `cFn` is short for "formulaic then input", meaning the property is initialized by running the formula and thereafter is set by imperative code.

 We can now start our demo matrix off with a few preset to-dos.
-Some things to note:
-* the optional first "type" parameter ::todoApp is supplied
-* building the matrix DOM is now wrapped in `(cFonce (with-par me ...)`;
-  * `cFonce` effectively defers the enclosed form until the right lifecycle point in the matrix's initial construction.
-  * `with-par me` is how the matrix DOM knows where it is in the matrix tree.
-All matrix nodes know their parents so they can navigate the tree freely to gather information.
-* the app credits are now provided by a new "web component", and that along with the "wall-clock" reusable are off in their own namespace.
-* most interesting is `(mxu-find-type me ::todoApp)`, a bit of exposed wiring that demonstrates how Matrix elements pull information from elsewhere in the Matrix using various "mx-find-\*" CSS selector-like utilities.

 ````clojure
 (md/make ::md/todoApp